 If you are considering a kitchen remodel, your vision likely falls within one of three main types of kitchen remodels.
 There are three general categories that fit with a kitchen remodel: cosmetic refresh, pull & replace, and a full custom kitchen remodel.
 Each of these represents a different scope of work, customization, and investment ranges.

-Most pull-and-replace kitchens cost $60,000 – $130,000 to complete.
+Most pull-and-replace kitchens cost $50,000 – $100,000 or more to complete.
 The “pull and replace” kitchen remodel is a solid middle ground between cost and customization.
 Everything in the kitchen is removed and replaced with no layout changes.
 This means no major electrical, structural, or plumbing changes to the layout.
 It allows you to get brand-new cabinets, flooring, fixtures, and appliances, which is a good option if your existing kitchen layout is ideal for your needs.

-Most full custom kitchen remodels cost around $130,000 – $250,000+ to complete.
+Most custom kitchen remodels can start around $80,000 and quickly jump to around $100,000 – $200,000 or more to complete.
 If you’re ready to invest in your absolute dream kitchen and aren’t as concerned with the price tag, a full custom kitchen may be the best fit for you.

 Learn what factors will likely drive up the cost of your kitchen remodel here.